acgis-remp0017/cnwi-data-cleaning/content/process.md

 'class' attribute).

-At first I had expected to do more of this work in ArcGIS Pro, perhaps automating workflows with ModelBuilder, but because the datasets each had unique characteristics and challenges, this approach turned out not really to be workable.
-The small size of the datasets also limited the benefit of automating things to this degree.
+At first I had expected to do more of this work in ArcGIS Pro, perhaps automating workflows with ModelBuilder, but this approach turned out not really to be workable and of limited benefit.
 Moreover, ArcGIS Pro's tools for working with tabular data (as opposed to spatial operations) are sort of limited; I experimented in rectifying this by creating my own geoprocessing tool, but in the end I used Pandas more because